kyma-project/kyma/docs/05-technical-reference/03-architecture/obsv-03-architecture-tracing.md

 ---

-The Jaeger-based tracing component provides the necessary functionality to collect and query traces.
+Kyma's Jaeger-based tracing component provides the necessary functionality to collect and query traces.
 Both operations may occur at the same time.

-This way you inspect specific traces using the Jaeger UI, while Jaeger takes care of proper trace collection and storage in parallel.
-See the diagram for details:
+This way, you can inspect specific traces using the Jaeger UI, while Jaeger takes care of proper trace collection and storage in parallel.

+## Architecture diagram

 ![Tracing architecture](./assets/obsv-tracing-architecture.svg)

-## Collect traces
+## Flow: Collect traces

 The process of collecting traces by Jaeger looks as follows: